Royal Botanic Garden Edinburgh: History

-The Edinburgh botanic garden was founded in 1670 at St. Anne's Yard, near Holyrood Palace, by Dr. Robert Sibbald and Dr. Andrew Balfour.
+The Edinburgh botanic garden was founded in 1670 at St. Anne's Yard, near Holyrood Palace, by Robert Sibbald and Andrew Balfour.
 It is the second oldest botanic garden in the UK after Oxford's.
 The plant collection used as the basis of the garden was the private collection of Sir Patrick Murray, 2nd Lord Elibank, moved from his home at Livingston Peel in 1672 following his death in September 1671.
 The original site was "obtained of John Brown, gardener of the North Yardes in the Holyrood Abby, an inclosure of some 40 foot of measure every way.
 By what we procured from Levingstone and other gardens, we made a collection of eight or nine hundred plants yr."
 This site proved too small, and in 1676 grounds belonging to Trinity Hospital were leased by Balfour from the City Council: this second garden was sited just to the east of the Nor Loch, down from the High Street.

 In the spring of 1689, for certain strategic military reasons, the Nor Loch which lay west of the Physic Garden was drained, resulting in the flooding of the garden (which at this stage had wholly relocated to the Trinity Hospital site), with much mud and general rubbish being deposited, to the ruination of many of the plants.
 Partly for this reason and partly due to necessary expansion the facility relocated to the Holyrood site in 1695.

 John Ainslie's 1804 map shows it as the "Old Physick Garden" to the east of the North Bridge.
 The site was subsequently occupied by tracks of the North British Railway, and a plaque at platform 11 of the Waverley railway station marks its location.

 In 1763, the garden's collections were moved away from the city's pollution to a larger (five acre) "Physick Garden" on the west side of Leith Walk, covering the area now called Bellevue, all under the control of Prof John Hope.
 This site is shown in Ainslie's 1804 map.
 The site is today known as Hopetoun Crescent Gardens and is one of the collection of New Town Gardens.